zERO123331/Spreading-pseudo-randomnis/README.md

 we then use the seed to generate a float that is in the range of the threshold.
 In my example i used numbers between 0 and 1 for both the random value and threshold. then we check what is larger, the threshold or the random value

+by lowering the threshold we slowly turn all tings from true to false while only storing the seed

+i dunno where this would be usefull but idc